markjprice/cs12dotnet8/docs/ch15-blazor-wasm.md

 - [Disabling CORS for the web service](#disabling-cors-for-the-web-service)
 - [Testing the WebAssembly components and service](#testing-the-webassembly-components-and-service)
 - [Switching to the WebAssembly component](#switching-to-the-webassembly-component)

+# Failed to start platform and other errors

+Blazor is a rapidly evolving platform and web development is messy at the best of times.
+Throw in Visual Studio temporary files, and you get odd errors occuring.
+The following are some tips that often help resolve issues:
+- If you are using a preview of .NET or Visual Studio, try using an older or newer version.
+- Clear Chrome caches:
+  - Show `Developer Tools`, press and hold the **Reload** button, and select `Empty cache and hard reload`.
+  - In `Developer Tools`, in `Storage`, right-click `Cache storage` and select `Delete`.
+- Force a package refresh in Visual Studio:
+    1. Cut the `<PackageReference>` elements from the `.csproj` project file.
+(Keep a copy.)
+    2. Save the `.csproj` project file and then wait for the references to update in Visual Studio.
+    3. Paste the `<PackageReference>` elements back into the `.csproj` project file.
+    4. Clean the project.
+    5. Rebuild the project.

+> **More Information**: Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising issues with the Blazor WebAssembly section and suggesting this link: https://github.com/dotnet/aspnetcore/issues/50755.

 # Projects and port numbers